 Skip to main content

-Our Former City Hall has borne witness to Singapore’s colonial past and the Japanese Occupation (1942–1945), as well as to several milestones on our road to independence.
+Our Former City Hall has stood through Singapore’s colonial era and the Japanese Occupation (1942–1945), witnessing key moments in our nation’s journey towards independence.
 IMAGES: WIKIMEDIA COMMONS/@SENGKANG (RIGHT) AND NG KAI

 National Monuments Of Singapore: Former City Hall